kubernetes/community/kubernetes-repositories.md

 *Much of the things needed (e.g. CLA Bot integration) is missing to support associated projects.
 Many things seem vague.
-Halp!*
+Help!*

 True, we need to improve these things.
 For now, do the best you can to conform to the spirit of the proposal (e.g. post the code of conduct, etc)